Keyword for this page: Awards

 This award ceremony acknowledges the crucial role school volunteers play in students’ lives and how they enrich our schools with their selfless dedication.

-This event is made possible through the sponsorship of The Ledger and MIDFLORIDA Credit Union.
+This event is made possible through the sponsorship of MIDFLORIDA Credit Union.

 The About-Face Award recognizes secondary students who have made a significant turn around in their behavior, academic achievement and attendance in school.
 One student from each middle and high school in the district receive the award annually at the awards program.
 Students are nominated by their school and receive a medallion for their success.